HyperLan-git/HyperLan-git/README.md

-Hello, I'm a french student learning programming.
-That's all you need to know.
+Hello, I'm a french programmer lost in the depths of the internet.